 We could see and feel the spines moving as we held it in our hands.
 These spines help the sand dollar move and bury itself in the sand.
 Unlike the smooth sand dollar skeletons, the live sand dollar looked kind of fuzzy.
 Here is an up-close look at what gives sand dollars that fuzzy feeling.

 Sand Dollar Anatomy

 Sand dollars are Echinoderms, as are starfish and sea urchins.
 Like other members of this group, sand dollars have 5 fold symmetry.
-You can easily see this in their 5 rows of pores shaped like petals in the top of their body.
+You can easily see this in their 5 rows of pores shaped like petals on the top of their body.
 Tube feet line these pores to perform gas exchange (to breathe).

 The mouth of the sand dollar is located in the middle of its underside.
-Tiny particles of food from the water or sand gets trapped in the spines of the sand dollar and then moved toward the mouth by small hairs called cilia.
+Tiny particles of food from the water or sand get trapped in the spines of the sand dollar and then moved toward the mouth by small hairs called cilia.
 To learn more about the structure of a sand dollar, check out this sand dollar anatomy printout at Enchanted Learning.

 More Sand Dollar Resources